 The City of Greeley has plans to partner with private transportation providers to increase the use of the proposed mobility hub and integrate it into the mobility hub system.
 The project website contains resources on the current bike facilities, bus routes, and mobility hubs in Greeley.
-Figure 8 shows the new Greeley Mobility System which integrates micro transit, micromobility, and transit.
+Figure 7 shows the new Greeley Mobility System which integrates micro transit, micromobility, and transit.
 The new system would total 283 miles as compared to the existing 162 miles; an increase of 74 percent.
-Mobility hubs proposed upon the completion of the MERGE project are currently shown with a blue circle.

-The combination of new grade-separated interchanges, regional and local transit service, and active transportation infrastructure along both sides of US 34 will reduce the number of cars on the roadways leading to improved safety, a reduction in vehicle greenhouse gas emissions, vehicle operating costs, and wear and tear on state and local infrastructure.
+The combination of new grade-separated interchanges, regional and local transit service, and active transportation infrastructure along both sides of US 34 will reduce the number of cars on the roadways leading to improved safety for both the state and local infrastructure.